jmotohisa/ConvertPath_Xojo/README.md

 # ConvertPath_Xojo
 A Xojo plugin for convert path

-For OSX 10.8 or later
+For OSX 10.8 or earlier